andreybleme/andreybleme.github.io/_posts/2019-08-15-securely-centralized-configuration-spring-cloud-config.markdown

 <script src="https://gist.github.com/andreybleme/69fb6508e1d72c7b8ebab83e82c2681e.js"></script>

-It is very important that the encrypted value is not embraced with quotes, so our server application will be able to decrypt this value when some client application request for it.
+It is very important that the encrypted value is not embraced with quotes, so our server application will be able to decrypt this value when some client application requests for it.
 And that's it.
 There is nothing else we need to do in our client applications, now we have our configs properly secured and stored encrypted in our git repository.

 The encrypted key is automatically decrypted as we can see accessing the config endpoint:

 ![Spring cloud Config](https://raw.githubusercontent.com/andreybleme/andreybleme.github.io/master/assets/img/config-server-secured.png "Spring cloud Config")

-Going further: service discovery and security in depth
+Going further: service discovery and security in-depth
 ---

-Externalizing configuration in a centralized storage not only makes much easier to manage and scale up configuration, but it is also the first step for achieving service discovery.
+Externalizing configuration in a centralized storage not only makes it much easier to manage and scale up configuration, but it is also the first step for achieving service discovery.
 Service discovery basically means that your applications should not know the exact location of all the services it needs to communicate with, it should only know its name and then a service discovery tool will find the service location/address/URL for you.
 It is achievable by registering the localization details from our applications at startup time in some service discovery tool.
-It is a broadly known technique that reduces a lot the responsibilities of a service and might be very handy when we are working with 10, 20 micro services or more.
+It is a broadly known technique that reduces a lot the responsibilities of a service and might be very handy when we are working with 10, 20 microservices or more.
 There are some good service discovery tools, such as [Netflix Eureka](https://github.com/Netflix/eureka) and [Consul](https://www.consul.io/) that works well with spring cloud config.

-Talking about the security concerns of using spring cloud config, in most of the real world cases a simple git back-end with a symmetric encryption might be enough.
+Talking about the security concerns of using spring cloud config, in most of the real-world cases a simple git back-end with symmetric encryption might be enough.
 If for some particular reason you need a more secure approach, use the [asymmetric key schema with a proper key store](https://cloud.spring.io/spring-cloud-config/reference/html/#_key_management).
 Spring cloud config also supports [Vault](https://www.vaultproject.io/) as back-end instead of git.
 Vault is a "secret manager", it is a tool that helps us to protect sensitive data by proving a lot of ACL options, password rotation, and a really fine-grained control over permissions and encryption.
 I strongly recommend spring cloud config + vault + HTTPS (of course) if you are really worried about security.

 References and useful links